sathyamus/ReadME/BigData.md

   - Consume message

 #### Kafka Issues
-  - Not able to deliver messages
+  - Not able to consume / deliver messages
-    Fix : Update the group, then all the messages in that topic will deliver again (PS)
+    Fix : Update the group (id / name), then all the messages in that topic will deliver again (PS)